google/trillian/docs/storage/storage.md

 The node tree built for a log is a representation of a Merkle Tree, which starts out empty and grows as leaves are added.
 A Merkle Tree of a specific size is a fixed and well-defined shape.

 Leaves are never removed and a completely populated left subtree of the tree structure is never further mutated.

+The personality layer is responsible for deciding whether to accept duplicate leaves as it controls the leaf identity hash value.
+For example it could add a timestamp to the data it hashes so that duplicate leaf data always has a different leaf identity hash.

-The log stores two hashes per leaf, a raw SHA256 hash of the leaf data used for deduplication and the Merkle Leaf Hash of the data, which becomes part of the tree.
+The log stores two hashes per leaf, a raw SHA256 hash of the leaf data used for deduplication (by the personality layer) and the Merkle Leaf Hash of the data, which becomes part of the tree.

 ### Log NodeIDs / Tree Coordinates